tremou/quick-scripts/README.md

 $ stats.py "Image.fits"

-Prints quick statistics of a fits image such as rms, max, min.
+Prints quick statistics of a fits image such as rms, max, min, etc...